 Fear has been defined in many poetic ways over the course of history.
 To do so again here seems redundant.
 Instead, I’ll share one final observation about fear that has helped me master the OMOE method and conquer fear.

 With the very, very rare life-threatening exception, fear resides only in the past (revisiting past memories) and the future (worrying about a possible negative outcome).

-For this reason, OMOE teaches us to be more “present” — to build on the stream of present moments before they become history.
-When truly grounded in the present, fears from the past or future become irrelevant.* Fear creeps in from either side of the present moment (Tweet this).
+For this reason, OMOE teaches us to be more “present” — to build on the stream of present moments before they become history. * Fear creeps in from either side of the present moment.

 What OMOE is and isn’t

 OMOE is not about summoning reserves of personal willpower to perform acts of valor with deep reluctance.
 OMOE is not about controlling emotions we do not wish to experience.
 In fact, the opposite is true.
 It’s about ‘choosing’ the emotion we want to feel and fueling it.